G-Research-Innovation/Premise-Retrieval/README.md

 ### Pretraining

-Now, pretrain the Retrieval model:
+To pretrain the Retrieval model, you can run the following script:

 ```bash
 torchrun --nproc_per_node=8 pretrain/pretrain.py --config_path config/random.toml